EmergencyAccess/Emergency-Blocker-Dialer-Tools/README.md

 ## 1. Emerg-Call-Blocker

-This application can prevent 5G/4G/3G emergency calls from being delivered to PSAPs.
+For comprehensive protection across all cellular generations—5G, 4G, and 3G—you can run Emerg-Call-Blocker-5G/4G alongside Emerg-Call-Blocker-3G.
+When an emergency call is initiated over a 5G or 4G network, Emerg-Call-Blocker-5G/4G detects and filters out the associated SIP messages.
+In scenarios where a weak cellular signal causes the phone to default to a 3G Circuit-Switched (CS) call, Emerg-Call-Blocker-3G will block these modem-initiated calls.
+Together, these tools provide a robust solution for preventing emergency calls from being routed to PSAPs during testing or other scenarios.
+### Emerg-Call-Blocker-5G/4G
+Emerg-Call-Blocker-5G/4G is designed to intercept and block emergency calls originating from IMS clients on 5G and 4G networks.
+The tool intercepts and drops SIP REGISTER/INVITE signaling at the IP layer, effectively preventing these calls from being routed to IMS servers and, ultimately, to PSAPs.

+### Emerg-Call-Blocker-3G
+This application is an extension of the Emerg-Call-Blocker-5G/4G, designed specifically for 3G networks.
 In particular, emergency calls can originate from cellular modems (e.g., 3G CS calls) or IMS client applications (e.g., 4G/5G PS calls) on phones.
 For modem-initiated calls (e.g., 3G CS call), our tool leverages [Cellular Pro](https://play.google.com/store/apps/details?id=make.more.r2d2.google.cellular_pro&hl=en_US&pli=1), an application that collects cellular network signaling, to detect connection attempts specific to emergency calls and then terminates calls by monitoring signaling messages displayed on the screen via a customized accessibility service.

+Emerg-Call-Blocker-3G is an extension of the Emerg-Call-Blocker-5G/4G tool, specifically designed for blocking emergency calls on 3G networks.
+Emergency calls on 3G networks typically originate from cellular modems using CS technology.
+To detect and block these calls, the tool leverages [Cellular Pro](https://play.google.com/store/apps/details?id=make.more.r2d2.google.cellular_pro&hl=en_US&pli=1), an application that collects cellular network signaling data.
+Emerg-Call-Blocker-3G monitors the signaling messages displayed on the phone screen through a customized accessibility service.
+The tool records the phone screen to capture each frame of Cellular Pro’s on-screen signaling, then processes these frames using the Python cv2 module and Optical Character Recognition (OCR) to detect specific keywords related to emergency calls.

+Once a specific cellular signaling message, such as an RRC Connection Request, is detected, Emerg-Call-Blocker-3G terminates the call by executing a low-level shutdown of phone processes using the Android command `setprop sys.powerctl shutdown`.
+This ensures that 3G emergency calls are effectively blocked and prevented from reaching PSAPs.

 ---